ReactiveX/rxjs/docs_app/content/guide/observable.md

 <span class="informal">When you subscribe, you get back a Subscription, which represents the ongoing execution.
 Just call `unsubscribe()` to cancel the execution.</span>

-Each Observable must define how to dispose resources of that execution when we create the Observable using `create()`.
+Each Observable must define how to dispose resources of that execution when we create the Observable using `new Observable(function subscribe() {...})`.
 You can do that by returning a custom `unsubscribe` function from within `function subscribe()`.

 For instance, this is how we clear an interval execution set with `setInterval`: